Bernardo46-2/C-String/README.md

 # C-String
-String in C, using linked lists
+My implementation of strings in C using linked lists (because I like linked lists)